daanvinken/SDA_traindelay/README.md

 Jesse Postema

 ## Research questions
-Can we predict train delays? (????)
+Can we correctly predict train delays using historical data?

 ## Dataset
 Our dataset consists of departure times of trains, containing info like: